Mainframe-Archive/payments/README.md

 ## Mainframe SDK integration
 See [Mainframe SDK Documentation](https://docs.mainframe.com/docs/sdk) for full description of available APIs.

-Mainframe SDK is already included in `package.json`, and therefore was installed with `npm install` above.
+Mainframe SDK is already included in `package.json`, and therefore was installed with `yarn` above.

 #### Instantiate new MainframeSDK object
 In App.js: